 Your sex hormones are crucial for more than just reproduction; they are fundamental to your daily energy, mood, and vitality.
 For men, testosterone levels are directly tied to muscle mass, libido, and mental clarity.
 For women, the balance between estrogen and progesterone governs the menstrual cycle, but it also influences sleep quality, mood, and cognitive function.
 As you age, these hormone levels naturally shift.
 At-home tests can measure key markers like total and free testosterone, estradiol (the main form of estrogen), and progesterone.
 This data provides valuable insights into your hormonal health, helping you understand changes related to perimenopause, andropause, or general hormonal imbalances that affect your performance.

-Thyroid Function Markers
+Testing Your Thyroid Function

 Think of your thyroid as the engine of your metabolism.
 This small gland produces hormones—primarily Thyroxine (T4) and Triiodothyronine (T3)—that regulate how your body uses energy.
 When these hormones are out of balance, you might experience symptoms like persistent fatigue, unexplained weight changes, brain fog, or even hair loss.
 An at-home test can measure key thyroid markers, including Thyroid-Stimulating Hormone (TSH), Free T4, and Free T3.
 Getting a clear picture of your thyroid function is a critical step if you’re feeling run down and aren’t sure why.
 It helps determine if your metabolism is firing on all cylinders or if it needs targeted support.